merces/bashacks/README.md

 3. Installation

- Put hack-functions.sh in some directory and 'source' it to your shell using .bashrc for example:
+ Put bashacks.sh in some directory and 'source' it to your shell using .bashrc for example:

- $ sudo mv hack-functions.sh /opt
+ $ sudo mv bashacks.sh /opt
- $ echo "source /opt/hack-functions.sh" >> $HOME/.bashrc
+ $ echo "source /opt/bashacks.sh" >> $HOME/.bashrc
- $ source /opt/hack-functions.sh
+ $ source /opt/bashacks.sh

  And that's all.
 You can now call the available functions from bash.